papajessie/swcpy/docs/translate.md

   * **trp_desc_ATRT**: "Rebel tinkering has allowed these Clone Wars era walkers to keep pace with Imperial advancements.
 They'll quickly make their way to resource buildings. [ffb300]Upon deployment, the pilot targets the closest turret with an ion blast, greatly reducing its damage for 15 seconds.[-]"
   * **trp_desc_ATST**: 'These stilt-legged scout vehicles are workhorses, useful for a wide variety of missions.'
   * **trp_desc_ATTE**: 'Rebel mechanics have made special modifications to keep these Clone Wars era AT-TE walkers running.
 They are equipped to take on infantry and vehicles alike, but slow and vulnerable to anti-vehicle fire.'
   * **trp_desc_ApeMan**: 'The Empire rarely enlists non-human species in its military.
-However, the Ongidae are strong and disciplined, making them an ideal foot-soldier unit.\n[CC3366]Resilience: This unit takes less damage from attacks, the longer it remains in battle.[-]'
+However, the Ongidae are strong and disciplined, making them an ideal foot-soldier unit.
+[CC3366]Resilience: This unit takes less damage from attacks, the longer it remains in battle.[-]'
   * **trp_desc_Bantha**: 'Banthas are indigenous to Tatooine and are used by the Rebel alliance as a sturdy beast of war, trained to ram walls and knock them down.'
   * **trp_desc_BigMouthAlien**: 'The amphibious Drabatan Saboteurs are fierce commandos on the battlefield, charging into combat with full-throated war cries.
 The Drabatan Saboteur employs a sonic grenade to create micro-fractures in enemy defenses, temporarily increasing the damage taken.'
   * **trp_desc_ChampionEmpireDroideka**: 'This Clone Wars era Droideka was refurbished by smugglers to protect Contraband.
 Combat improvements have made it highly lethal, but maintenance heavy.
 Shielded and highly mobile, the Droideka Sentinel excels against troops.'